apache/qpid-jms/qpid-jms-docs/Configuration.md

 + **amqp.saslMechanisms** Which SASL mechanism(s) the client should allow selection of, if offered by the server and usable with the configured credentials.
 Comma separated if specifying more than 1 mechanism.
 Default is to allow selection from all the clients supported mechanisms, which are currently EXTERNAL, SCRAM-SHA-256, SCRAM-SHA-1, CRAM-MD5, PLAIN, and ANONYMOUS.
 + **amqp.maxFrameSize** The max-frame-size value in bytes that is advertised to the peer.
 Default is 1048576.
 + **amqp.drainTimeout** The time in milliseconds that the client will wait for a response from the remote when a consumer drain request is made.
 If no response is seen in the allotted timeout period the link will be considered failed and the associated consumer will be closed.
 Default is 60000.
++ **amqp.allowNonSecureRedirects** Controls whether an AMQP connection will allow for a redirect to an alternative host over a connection that is not secure when the existing connection is secure, e.g. redirecting an SSL connection to a raw TCP connection.
+This value defaults to false.

 ### Failover Configuration options